≡ Menu

 Altria Group.
 Flickr Image.

-In fiscal 2022 alone, Altria spent nearly $2 billion on stock buyback and more than $6 billion on cash dividends.
+In fiscal 2022 alone, Altria spent nearly $2 billion on stock buybacks and more than $6 billion on cash dividends, underscoring its firm capital return policy for shareholders.

 Rising Revenue